-Kailyn Lowry Posts Mysterious Plane Footage As ‘Back Together’ Pic With Chris Lopez Enrages Instagram
+Kailyn Lowry Posts Super-Mysterious Plane Footage

 Kailyn Lowry is keeping fans on their toes.
-The Teen Mom 2 star definitely got them talking as Instagram photos from weekend celebrations for son Lux’s second birthday came in, but there’s been an update.
+The Teen Mom 2 star definitely got them talking as Instagram photos from weekend celebrations for her son Lux’s second birthday came in.
+However, there’s been an update.

 Kailyn took to her Instagram stories today from the inside of an airplane.
 The video showed the 27-year-old seated inside the aircraft’s cabin in what appeared to be full flight mode.
 While the blonde didn’t show her face, she did film her lap and feet.
-Viewers saw a pair of pink-painted toenails, alongside a Stephen King book that Kailyn appeared to have packed to keep her occupied during the flight.
+Viewers saw a pair of pink-painted toenails alongside a Stephen King book that Kailyn appeared to have packed to keep her occupied during the flight.

 “Another flight, another book,” Kailyn wrote to accompany the footage.